We are in the business of mending what matters — the mental and emotional well-being of our youth.

 How We Help

-Our therapists are certified mental health professionals who have undergone extensive screening and background checks prior to their employment with Mending Matters.
+Our team comprises of administrators, a clinical supervisor, as well as therapists who are certified mental health professionals and have undergone extensive screening and background checks prior to their employment with Mending Matters.
 We work in partnership with school sites to determine the right therapist and services to best meet the needs of each individual school.

 Meeting with school district administration and school officials to discuss their greatest challenges, we design individualized programs that provide effective solutions for their student populations.
 We engage students directly about their needs; identifying discussion topics relevant to their personal and academic challenges, and incorporating these topics into our programs.